 Tobin began her tenure at CSU as the director of development for the College of Natural Resources (now the Warner College), before she went on to lead development efforts for the College of Liberal Arts for nine years.
 At Colorado State, she has extensive leadership experience in the Division of University Advancement, serving as executive director, assistant vice president, and associate vice president.
 She has previously served in development positions as Lakehead University, and the University of Toronto.
 Born and raised in Canada, Tobin earned a bachelor’s of arts from the University of Toronto and a masters of arts from Saint Mary’s University of Minnesota.
 She earned her Ph.D. in Higher Education Leadership at Colorado State.

-Ann Claycomb is Director of Presidential and Administrative Communications in the Office of the President at CSU.
+Ann Claycomb is Chief of Staff for President Joyce McConnell and Director of Presidential and Administrative Communications in the Office of the President at CSU.

-In this role, she oversees communicating President McConnell’s vision and the strategic initiatives of the President’s office to the campus and wider university community.
-She previously served five years in this same role in the Office of the Provost at West Virginia University in Morgantown, West Virginia.
+In this role, she oversees strategic implementation of presidential initiatives and communicating President McConnell’s vision and the initiatives of the President’s office to the campus and wider university community.
+She previously served five years in this same dual role in the Office of the Provost at West Virginia University in Morgantown, West Virginia.
 Claycomb earned her BA in English literature and psychology from Wellesley College, her MA in English literature from the University of Maryland, and her MFA in fiction writing from WVU.
 Her first novel, The Mermaid’s Daughter, was published by the William Morrow imprint of Harper Collins in 2017.

 President/CEO of the Colorado State University Research Foundation